speedledger/elasticsearch-jenkins/README.md

 Usage
 -----

-Configure the plugin under 'Configure System'.
+Configure the plugin under *Configure System*.
 * `URL` - HTTP URL to an Elasticsearch instance, example: `https://username:password@cluster01/`.
 * `Index name` - Name of the index to use, example: `jenkins`.
 * `Type name` - Name of the type, example: `build`.